 ARTICLE 1.
 A free kick out of bounds between the goal lines untouched by an inbounds player of Team B is a foul (A.R.
-6-2-1-I-II).
+6-2-1-I-II and 4-2-1-III).

 PENALTY-Live-ball foul.
-Five yards from the previous spot; or five yards from the spot where the subsequent dead ball belongs to Team B; or the receiving team may put the ball in play 30 yards beyond Team A's restraining line at the inbounds spot [S19].
+Five yards from the previous spot; or five yards from the spot where the subsequent dead ball belongs to Team B; or the receiving team may put the ball in play 30 yards beyond Team A's restraining line at the hash mark [S19].